SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 the same), Including a walking animation, as well as jogging and running.
 Only a few variants need to be included (3-4) as each will give off a distinct aura for their character.
 Styles such as Tough/Threatening, Classy, Default, Crazy etc. Since this would be classed as customization, there should be no problem selling these styles in gold.

+ 5. (5)[Unconfirmed] Substance Usage ->
+Whether this affects the actual gameplay (vision imparement, slower movement etc), It is just a immersive feature for the world of TW.
+Consuming alcohol, sniffing a line or popping a pill, your character should be able to do it all as he/she is a crime lord after all.
+Not necessary for gameplay, but would be a nice little feature and help players really feel like they are in the gang world.

 - *Vehicles and Customization:*
 -